Kakadu to Uluru leg

-There are some laid back farm animals that are always up for a pat and a feed and provide some great atmosphere to the camp.
-It’s a lovely campground and at $30pn for a powered site its a bit cheaper than the homestead at the springs and we found it more social as well.
+There are some laid back farm animals that are always up for a pat and a feed and provide also some great atmosphere to the camp.
+Our kids spent hours patting and observing the horses and cows.
+It’s a lovely campground and at $30pn for a powered site its a bit cheaper than the homestead at Mataranka Springs and we found it more social as well.

 Our kids loved tearing around the dust on their bikes with heaps of the other little nomads.
 We even managed to get the training wheels off young Billy's bike while we were there - we love hitting milestones with the kids along the way.

 Mataranka Hot Springs and Bitter Springs are an absolute must see destination on your travels around OZ.
 To witness and swim in the beautiful hot springs is a fantastic experience.
 Our favourite is Bitter Springs as its more natural and also a lot deeper and clearer.

 The kids had so much fun swimming under logs and looking at all the little fish living in this paradise.
 We also hit up Mataranka Hot Springs, but being more commercialised with a man made pool, there was a lot more people here.
 The homestead though, is a great place to stop in for a beer or a meal and they also put on a fantastic Whip Cracking show of a night time.